Learn how switching to a cool roof can save you money and benefit the environment.

 - Reducing energy bills by decreasing air conditioning needs

-- Improving indoor comfort for spaces that are not air conditioned
+- Improving indoor comfort for spaces that are not air conditioned, such as garages or covered patios

 - Decreasing roof temperature, which may extend roof service life.